Grant Shapps

-Sir Grant Shapps (born 14 September 1968) is a British politician who served as secretary of state for defence from August 2023 to July 2024.
-Shapps previously served in various cabinet posts, including Conservative Party co-chairman, transport secretary, home secretary, business secretary, and energy secretary under prime ministers David Cameron, Boris Johnson, Liz Truss and Rishi Sunak.
-A member of the Conservative Party, he served as the member of parliament (MP) for Welwyn Hatfield from 2005 to 2024.
-He was defeated and lost his seat in the 2024 general election.
+Sir Grant Shapps (born 14 September 1968) is a British politician who served in various cabinet positions under Prime Ministers David Cameron, Boris Johnson, Liz Truss and Rishi Sunak between 2012 and 2024, lastly as Secretary of State for Defence from August 2023 to July 2024.
+Shapps served as Conservative Party Co-chairman from 2010 to 2012 under Cameron, Transport Secretary from 2019 to 2022 under Johnson, and briefly as Home Secretary in 2022 under Truss.
+Under Sunak, he served as Business Secretary, Energy Secretary and later Defence Secretary.
+A member of the Conservative Party, he was the Member of Parliament (MP) for Welwyn Hatfield from 2005 to 2024.

+Born in Croxley Green, Shapps attended Watford Grammar School for Boys and West Herts College.
+He studied at Manchester Polytechnic and was national president of BBYO.
+He began his career as a photocopier sales representative and then worked in business, founding several of his own companies.
+Shapps stood as a councillor for the Manchester City Council in 1990 and then for the London Borough of Brent in 1994 but was unsuccessful both times.
+He stood for Parliament in 1997 for the North Southwark and Bermondsey constituency but was defeated.
+After an unsuccessful 2001 general election candidacy, Shapps was elected MP for Welwyn Hatfield at the 2005 general election.
+In 2007, he was promoted to the Shadow Cabinet as Shadow Minister for Housing and Planning.
+After the Conservative party's victory in the 2010 general election, he was appointed to the government as Minister of State for Housing and Local Government.

-Shapps was first promoted to the Shadow Cabinet as shadow minister for housing and planning in 2007.
-Following David Cameron's appointment as prime minister in 2010, Shapps was appointed minister of state for housing and local government.
-In the 2012 cabinet reshuffle he was promoted to the Cabinet as co-chairman of the Conservative Party and minister without portfolio.
-In May 2015, he was demoted from the Cabinet, becoming minister of state for international development.
+In the 2012 cabinet reshuffle he was promoted to the Cabinet as Co-chairman of the Conservative Party and Minister without portfolio.
+In May 2015, Cameron demoted him from cabinet, with Shapps being appointed Minister of State for International Development.
 In November 2015, he stood down from this post due to his handling of allegations of bullying within the Conservative Party.

-In 2019 Shapps supported Boris Johnson's successful 2019 Conservative leadership bid.
-Upon becoming prime minister, Johnson appointed Shapps transport secretary.
-Since Shapps assumed the role it has exercised greater influence than under his predecessors, with the effective nationalisation of the Northern Trains franchise, the Williams–Shapps Review to move from a rail franchise system to concessionary Great British Railways public body (from 2023), and the Integrated Rail Plan published in 2021 which sets out the long-term strategy for rail in northern England and the Midlands.
+In 2019, Shapps endorsed Boris Johnson's successful 2019 Conservative leadership bid and subsequently returned to cabinet as Transport Secretary.
+He exercised greater influence than any of his predecessors in the position.
+During his tenure, he oversaw the effective nationalisation of the Northern Trains franchise, the Williams–Shapps Review to move from a rail franchise system to concessionary Great British Railways public body (from 2023), and the Integrated Rail Plan published in 2021 which set out the long-term strategy for rail in northern England and the Midlands.
+After the resignation of Johnson in July 2022, Shapps announced his candidacy in a leadership bid to replace Johnson, but eventually withdrew and endorsed Rishi Sunak.

-In September 2022, Johnson's successor, Liz Truss, dismissed Shapps as transport secretary and he returned to the backbenches.
-In October 2022, amid a government crisis, Truss appointed Shapps as home secretary, replacing Suella Braverman.
-After Braverman was reappointed as home secretary when Rishi Sunak became prime minister, Shapps was appointed secretary of state for business, energy, and industrial strategy, succeeding Jacob Rees-Mogg.
-He was then appointed energy secretary in February 2023, and later defence secretary in August 2023, holding the position until being unseated at the 2024 general election.